TheForwardDev/doc/en/fields/select.md

     ->async('/search')
 ```

-If you need to send the request for values immediately after the page is displayed, then you need to add the `asyncOnInit()` method
+If you need to send the request for values immediately after the page is displayed, then you need to add the `asyncOnInit(whenOpen: false)` method

 ```php
 use MoonShine\UI\Fields\Select;